TorchlightSoftware/law/README.md

 The separation of Express and Connect has influenced our decision to do the same.
 I think that while frameworks can lead to gains in terms of productivity, a library has greater potential for re-use.

-Many thanks to @wearefractal (@amurray, @contra) and Aaron @JosephJNK for conversations and collaboration on application design with functional and declarative programming.
+Many thanks to @wearefractal (@amurray, @contra), @JosephJNK, and @uberscientist for conversations and collaboration on application design with functional and declarative programming.

 ## The Fine Print